 2. Proposers must be able to demonstrate the necessary administrative capability and fiscal responsibility needed to operate the proposed program and to meet federal financial accountability requirements mandated by most federal grants.

-3. Proposers must ensure compliance with applicable state and federal law including applicable accounting and fiscal management principles/requirements, OMB (Office of Management and Budget) circulars, audit requirements, etc.
+3. Proposers must ensure compliance with applicable state and federal law, including applicable accounting and fiscal management principles/requirements, OMB (Office of Management and Budget) circulars, audit requirements, etc.

 4. Proposers may be subject to a pre-award survey.
 This may include, but is not limited to, a review of proposer’s record keeping procedures, management systems, accounting and administrative systems, training facilities, and curriculum.